 Factors to consider in making treatment recommendations include:

-- Congenital conditions that increase the risk of a ruptured aneurysm
+- Conditions you were born with that increase the risk of a ruptured aneurysm.

 Lifestyle changes to lower your risk